Bitcoin btc

 Monero

 Can still be mined with either CPU or GPU as well.
-Most common mining software used is xmr-stak.
-Project is committed to staying ASIC resistant.
+The most common mining software used is xmr-stak.
+The project is committed to staying ASIC resistant.

 Bitcoin Gold

-Another fork of Bitcoin, the emphasis of this project was to make it possible for people to mine Bitcoin again without ASICs, though the focus is on GPU mining only.
-Common miners used for this cryptocurrency include EWBF, Gminer and Lolminer.
+Another crypto fork of bitcoin, the emphasis of this project was to make it possible for people to mine bitcoin again without ASICs, though the focus is only GPU mining.
+Common miners used for this cryptocurrency include EWBF, Gminer, and Lolminer.

 Vertcoin